 We carried on over the bridge, down the steps and into Weston, before following the footpath along Weston Shore.

 There were quite a few dog-walkers out enjoying the break in the weather, and one older chap with Wellington boots on warned us that it was wet underfoot ahead.
-We thanked him and carried on, assuming that the ground might be a little bit muddy… how wrong we were!
+We thanked him and carried on, assuming that the ground might be a little bit muddy.
+How wrong we were!
 Water was flowing down the adjacent road and then right across the path and onto the beach.
 There was no way that we could vault the river, so we had to go through it.
-It was a little disappointing that we had covered 8km with dry feet and had to squelch from this point onwards, but as we were moving quickly and the air was still, we quickly dried out and warmed up again.
+It was a little disappointing that we had covered 8km with dry feet and had to squelch from this point onwards.
+As we were moving quickly and the air was still, we quickly dried out and warmed up again.

 Further on, we found that the path was indeed quite muddy and there were some obstacles to negotiate.
 I let Teri and Justin run on, whilst I got out my phone to take some pictures of them traversing the fallen tree.

 I then put my phone away and caught up with them for the last part of the run to Royal Victoria Country Park.
-It is a particularly scenic park, but I forgot to get my camera out again, so unfortunately, I don’t have any photos to share.
-I’ve run there a few times before as it’s the setting for Netley Abbey parkrun and also an RR10 (cross-country race for local clubs).
+It is a particularly scenic park.
+I forgot to get my camera out again, so, unfortunately, I don’t have any photos to share.
+I’ve run there a few times before as it’s the setting for Netley Abbey parkrun.
+It also is the location of an RR10 (cross-country race for local clubs).
 After looping around the park, we headed back towards the Itchen Bridge the same way we came.

 Teri had been joking with Justin that whenever she runs with me, we always see someone who I know.
-I think this is probably because I’ve been quite visible at parkrun for the last few years and also know quite a few people through my running club.
+I think this is probably because I’ve been quite visible at parkrun for the last few years.
+Also, I know quite a few people through my running club.
 Anyway, true to form, as we were running through Woolston on the way back to the bridge, we saw John (one of my fellow parkrun Run Directors) running towards us.
 I think he’s training for another marathon and it looked like he was going pretty fast.

-Overall, I did 22km, so I fulfilled my distance goal, but I think my recent cold and sinusitis has really taken it out of me as I felt exhausted and I failed to run at my long slow run pace (I was 30s/km too slow).
+Overall, I did 22km, so I fulfilled my distance goal.
+My recent cold and sinusitis have really taken it out of me as I felt exhausted.
+I failed to run at my long slow run pace (I was 30s/km too slow).
 For full details of my run, look on Garmin Connect: http://connect.garmin.com/activity/424857264 or Strava: http://www.strava.com/activities/104152032